 You might like...

-This cranesbill is smothered from mid-summer to autumn with lots of large, dark-veined, lavender-blue flowers that fade to pearl grey as they mature.
-It is an informal-looking, slightly sprawling plant that looks best allowed to make a dense patch of attractive ground cover with its masses of elegant divided leaves.
-A superb plant for a cottage garden or informal border where it is close to its neighbours, and is particularly good teamed with old fashioned roses.
-The Royal Horticultural Society have given it their prestigious Award of Garden Merit (AGM).
+Geranium 'Johnson's Blue' is a fantastic cranesbill geranium, bearing masses of large, dark-veined, lavender-blue flowers that fade to pearl grey as they mature.
+It's an informal-looking, slightly sprawling plant that looks best when allowed to spread – it's an excellent choice for groundcover.
+Perfect for a cottage garden or informal border, it works well with old fashioned roses.
+Its blooms are a magnet for bees.
+The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Cultivar: Johnson's Blue